Huegoxaga/notes/theory/ml.md

   - The last fully connected layer will vote for the result for image recognition.
   - The softmax function is used to calculation possibilities of each result for image recogition so possibilities of all possible answers add up to 1.
   - The cost function in CNNs is called loss function, cross-entropy formula is frequenly used.

+## Steps for a Machine Learning Project

+### Data Preprocessing

+1. Importing the data.
+2. Replacing missing values by the average of all other values.
+3. Encoding categorical data - generating dummy variables.
+4. Splitting the dataset into the Training set and Test set.
+5. Feature Scaling - put all the features on the same scales.
+   - There are two ways for Feature Scaling
+     - Standardization returns a result from -3 to 3, Standardization alway works.
+     - Normalization returns a result from 0 to 1, Normalization works only if data have a normal distribution in most of the features.
+   - Dummy variables do not need to apply feature scaling.